 The positive impact of parental help for children cannot be overstated.
 A well-supported child will go on to get better grades and ultimately be eligible for wider, higher quality, career choices once they’re older and ready to leave education.
 So the message is: if you’re a parent that wants your child to do as well as possible in their education and development, then your child needs your support.
 Be ready for the long-haul, though, because they will need your support at nursery, throughout their school years and even into higher education.

-Research¹ has shown that parents can help improve their child’s development and education irrespective of how well they did at school themselves, irrespective of socioeconomic status and irrespective of ethnic/racial background.
+Research¹ has shown that parents can help improve their child’s development and education irrespective of: how well they did at school themselves; their socioeconomic status and ethnic/racial background.

 What are the benefits of closer parental involvement?

 As we mentioned above, parental involvement in a child’s development and education can ultimately lead to better results in school and enhanced life choices later on.
 That’s just the tip of the ice berg, though.
 Benefits for the child include